instructlab/instructlab/MAINTAINERS/STABLE.md

 ```

 1. Verify that this is the tag/commit you want for stable.
-2. Double check with the short SHAHs on tags at https://github.com/instruct-lab/cli/tags
+2. Double check with the short SHAs on tags at https://github.com/instruct-lab/cli/tags
 3. Copy the SHAH

 I usually test first w/o --force and expect an error if I have everything right.